npersson001/Fitbit-Grapher/README.md

 ## Part 2

-The following tasks will revolve around distributing the local simulation you created in **Part 1**.
+The following tasks will revolves around distributing the local simulation you created in **Part 1**.

 ### Task 1